Copyright ©2001-2021 Marshall Rendina. All rights reserved.

-During the period following college he performed in venues around Columbus, Ohio where he grew up including the Urban Arts Space, It Looks Like It’s Open Gallery, Wild Goose Creative and many nightclubs.
+During the period following college he performed in venues around Columbus, Ohio where he grew up including the Urban Arts Space, It Looks Like It’s Open Gallery, Wild Goose Creative, and many nightclubs.
 He moved into a performance space, Skylab, after seeing Lukas Ligeti perform there and formed a collective of musicians to perform with that included Rocco di Pietro.
-In Columbus he also conversed with David Ornette Cherry during his tours on occasion.
+In Columbus he also conversed with David Ornette Cherry during his tours.
 Gyorgy Ligeti and Don Cherry remain among his favorite musicians.
 His own work from this period integrated subjects from meditation and the natural world, especially those involving the relationship of spatial and visual aspects within music.
 He was awarded his first grant to complete a world music project in 2011.
 He also continued to write songs and record often, being influenced by jazz - especially Bill Evans, Miles Davis, and John Coltrane, folk music from the 60s and 70s - especially Nico, Nick Drake, and Joni Mitchell, and various electronic music records and soul music from Ohio.